In the last week I had two people inform me that their

 Also available: zipped version if you’re being blocked by security software

-Windows XP, Windows Vista, Windows 7 or Windows 8 (at present Windows 8.1 works on Windows Live Messenger 2009 only)
+Windows XP, Windows Vista, Windows 7, Windows 8, Windows 8.1

 .NET Framework 2.0 or higher (included with Windows Vista or newer), .NET 3.5 or 4.0 recommended